gardenlinux/gardenlinux/README.md

 git push origin <GL_VERSION>.1
 ```

-## Remove GardenLinux packages from the repo
+## Remove Garden Linux packages from the repo

-If, for whatever reason, we need to switch back to debian mirrored packages, a null release (with no content/assets) should be created. !!
-DO NOT RENAME PACKAGE REPOS !!
+If, for whatever reason, we need to switch back to debian mirrored packages, a null release (with no content/assets) should be created.

+> [!IMPORTANT]
+> DO NOT RENAME PACKAGE REPOS

 This is going to break future patch releases, if needed.
-Also, you might want to disable github actions, in order to prevent version updates from overwriting the null release.
+Also, you should disable github actions for that repo, in order to prevent version updates from overwriting the null release.

 Create an empty branch, a null tag, push everything and then create a release.

 ```